shrinerb/shrine/doc/getting_started.md

 The `Shrine::UploadedFile` object represents the file that was uploaded to a storage, and it's what's returned from `Shrine#upload` or when retrieving a record [attachment].
-It contains the following information:
+It contains the following data:

 | Key        | Description                                        |
 | :-------   | :----------                                        |